My Three Editing Styles | Raasch Photography

 To Conclude

-Three looks might feel like a lot, but here's the thing: they're not three different brands.
-They're three rooms in the same house.
-All three live inside one editorial palette.
-Refined skin tones, considered color, intentional contrast, built to age well.
-The DNA is consistent.
-What changes is the mood and how much stylization each moment can hold.
+Three looks might sound like a lot or might come off as a lack of direction or style, but here's how I see it: they're not three different brands…they're three rooms in the same house.
+All three live inside one editorial palette and inside of me.
+Every preset prioritizes refined and accurate skin tones, intentional color, mild contrast, and light enhancing to provide edits that age well.
+The DNA between them is consistent.
+What changes is the mood and how much stylization each moment naturally holds.

-A wedding under golden California light asks for something different than a family lifestyle session on the beach, which asks for something different than a corporate headshot or an event.
-Same eye, same care, different treatment.
-Having three options means I can match the edit to the story you're actually telling, not force every story through the same filter.
+Sometimes a luxury wedding asks for something different than a fun family lifestyle session on the beach, which asks for something different than a corporate headshot or an event.
+But it’s all versions of me and my influences with the same eye, same care, just different treatment.
+Having three options isn’t indecisive; it means I can further tell your story in the edit, not force every story through the same one preset.

 If you're drawn to one look in particular, mention it in your inquiry or questionnaire.
 Otherwise, trust me to match the style to your session, location, and what you want your photos to feel like 10, 20, 30 years from now.